 The neck flap is perfect for extra coverage, especially as their neck may be exposed while walking around.
 The tie strap helps it stay put, and the little charm in the back keeps it from flying off their head in the wind.

-i play. by green sprouts baby girls Sun Hat, Navy, 9-18 Months US
+i play.
+Baby Flap Sun Protection Swim Hat, Navy, 9-18 Months

 This lightweight hat protects from harmful UV rays.

 Going on a long hike?
 Chances are good that you’ll end up changing baby’s diaper somewhere, and there probably won’t be a garbage pail around to throw away the dirty diaper.
 Instead of littering, keep these Sassy Baby Disposable Diaper Sacks on hand.